mysql/mysql-shell/ROUTING_GUIDELINES.md

 With the Comprehensive_ConnectAttrs_Routing in place:

-  - Linux Traffic: Routes sessions where the "_os" attribute is "Linux" to servers running on Linux, distributing connections in a round-robin fashion.
+  - linux_traffic: Routes sessions where the "_os" connection attribute is "Linux" to servers running on Linux, distributing connections in a round-robin fashion.

-  - x86_64 Traffic: Routes sessions with the "_platform" attribute set to "x86_64" to x86_64-servers, using a first-available strategy.
+  - x86_64_traffic: Routes sessions with the "_platform" attribute set to "x86_64" to x86_64-servers, using a first-available strategy.

-  - GPL-Compliant Traffic: Routes sessions with a GPL license (_client_license = "GPL-2.0") to GPL-compliant servers.
+  - backup_traffic: Routes sessions coming from "mysqldump" (connectAttrs.program_name = 'mysqldump') to the Backup servers.

-  - Commercial Traffic: Routes sessions with a commercial license to servers designated as Commercial_Servers.
+  - Commercial Traffic: Routes sessions using the 'audit' schema to servers designated as Commercial_Servers.

-  - Testing Traffic: Routes specific test sessions (e.g., _pid = "12345") to servers tagged as testing resources.
+  - Testing Traffic: Routes specific test sessions ($.session.user = 'test_user') to servers tagged as testing resources.

 This guideline provides flexibility to route traffic based on client-specific attributes, enabling targeted resource allocation and optimization for diverse client characteristics.